-Smoking takes 2 to 3 weeks and must be delivered with another order, 2 to 3 weeks later; and this to save on transport costs.
+We can smoke your bacon and ham, but it takes 2 to 3 weeks.
+Smoking must be delivered with another order, 2 to 3 weeks later; and this to save on transport costs.

-In reality, we offer much more flexibility.
+In reality, we try to offer more flexibility.
 We know that it is hard for you to foresee demand, so we try to always have surplus animals at the abattoir.

 All our prices include butchering and transport.

-Known as Kurobuta in Japan, this heritage breed provides a very different kind of meat.
-It likely does not resemble any pork that you have ever tasted with its unique marbling, its short muscle fibres and its low acidity.
+Known as Kurobuta in Japan, the Berkshires breed provides a very different kind of pork with its unique marbling, its short muscle fibres and its low acidity.
+It likely does not resemble any pork that you have ever tasted before!
 And the fat is just as delicious!
-However, to keep the pigs from getting overly fat, we mix in just a dash of Duroc genetics.
 If this is the best pork in the world, it is because we take care of all the details!

 Our farm tests negative to all major swine diseases.

 A year before your pig is ready, we inseminate its mother.
 Our line of Berkshire pigs is quite notorious (Peter Lad x Ambassador x Beach Boy) and is responsible for the quality (and profitability) of our pork.
 After almost four months, around 8 babies are born and they grow under heating lamps with their mother until they are eating enough solid food.
 We do this in the barn to provide the best conditions for the baby piglets.